WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 ## Order matters

-Note the order of imports matter.
+Note the order of the imports is crucial.
 Specifically, be sure to import Drupal authors before CiviCRM contacts, since the CiviCRM contacts will cross-reference against Drupal authors.

-The general order should be:
+The general import order should be:

-1. import Magazine content
+1. Magazine content
+   1. Departments
+   2. Authors
+   3. Issues
+   4. Articles
-2. import CiviCRM contacts/relationships
+2. CiviCRM contacts/relationships
-3. import Media Library
+3. Media Library
+   1. facets (there are multiple facets)
+   2. Authors
+   3. Items
-4. ...
+4. Memorials

 ## Pre-processing